django/django/README.rst

 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Thanks for checking it out.

-All documentation is in the "``docs``" directory and online at https://docs.djangoproject.com/en/stable/.
-If you're just getting started, here's how we recommend you read the docs:
+All documentation is in the "``docs``" directory and available online at https://docs.djangoproject.com/en/stable/.
+If you're just getting started, here's how we recommend you to read the docs:

-* First, read ``docs/intro/install.txt`` for instructions on installing Django.
+* First, read ``docs/intro/install.txt`` for instructions to install Django.

 * Next, work through the tutorials in order (``docs/intro/tutorial01.txt``, ``docs/intro/tutorial02.txt``, etc.).